erfansahaf/socket-xo/readme.md

 IDE: Jetbrains PHPStorm v10

-Note: All server-side and client-side codes, written in WebSocket protocol.
+Note: All server-side and client-side codes are written in WebSocket protocol.
 Game history will store in /databases/logs.db

-Note 2: This game just developed for training purposes so it hasn't Game Room and it isn't good for real and production environments.
-Also, only 2 online players supported at the same time.
+Note 2: This game is just developed for training purposes so it doesn't have Game Room and it is not good for real and production environments.
+Also, only 2 players can play simultaneously.

 ## How to run ##

-For run this project, Node.js must be installed on the system and then:
+To run this project, you must have Node.js installed on your system.
+Then:

-Clone the project and navigate to project directory using command line and run the following command for install dependencies:
+Clone the project and navigate to project directory using command line and run the following command to install dependencies:

 > npm install